-Document control system software works by collecting metadata related to document creation.
+A document control system works by collecting metadata related to document creation.
 A training document, for example, would aggregate information on who created it, who checked and approved the document, its approval status, and who has the authorization to view, edit, or delete it.
 This feature makes it easy for users to find the document and replace it with a newer version when needed.

-What are the advanced features of document control system software?
+What are the advanced features of document control tools?

 How can a document control system improve compliance and efficiency?